openecosystems/ecosystem/apps/clients/public/cli/v2alpha/oeco/docs/flow.md

     C-->>M: Validates certificate, <br/> signs, and adds a hostname, <br/> and allocates an <br/> IP address for <br/> mesh addressibility
     M-->>c: Byte buffered response <br/> using the security <br/> model codec
 ```

 ## Connector Signature, Validation, and Association
-create a connector account. upload crt to be signed by central ca server. ca server provisions an IP address on the network. and a unique hostname and ip. system.api.organization.mesh/v2alpha/connector. this gets co verted to the nats channel: system.api.organization.b2alpha.connector or mesh.organization.api.system.v2alha.connector
+create a connector account. upload crt to be signed by central ca server. ca server provisions an IP address on the network. and a unique hostname and ip. system.api.organization.mesh/v2alpha/connector. this gets converted to the nats channel: system.api.organization.b2alpha.connector or mesh.organization.api.system.v2alha.connector
 store this hostname in KV. store ip address in KV. ip is key, value is host. host is key, value is ip
 we need a single key to find the next available IP address. ideally not sequentially.
 this will auto register with dns.